 Geographically and culturally, Northwest China is about as far away from “traditional China” as you can get without crossing the border.
 The source of the Silk Road – the ancient trade route that helped create the modern world – is unlike anything you’ll find in Beijing or Xi’an, and this 18-day adventure crossing the country via rail takes you deep into the China few ever see.
 Otherworldly experiences abound, both on train and off: watch the sun rise over the dunes outside Dunhuang, explore the world of the Muslim Uyghurs, spend the night in traditional yurts near Urumqi, and venture into the Taklamakan Desert to Kashgar.
 There’s more, of course, but we’ve got to keep a few secrets, right?

-Local Living: Overnight in a Yurt, Heavenly Lake.
+Your Local Living Moment: Overnight in a Yurt, Heavenly Lake.
 Great Wall excursion and entrance (Beijing).
 Tiananmen Square and Forbidden City guided tour.
 Terracotta Warriors tour (Xi’an).
 Great Wall visit (Jiayuguan).
 Mogao Grottoes (Dunhuang).
 Turpan guided sightseeing tour.
 Yurt stay in the Tian Shan Mountains.
 Taklamakan Desert train.
 Hotan village and workshop tour by donkey cart.
 Kashgar orientation walk.
 Sunday bazaar and animal bazaar visit.
 All transport between destinations and to/from included activities.

 Walk along two sections of the Great Wall, stare down the Terracotta Warriors, learn about the Uyghur culture, stay in a traditional Kazakh yurt, bargain at Kashgar’s Sunday bazaar